 4. Is there a demand for writers?

 Hell yeah.
 According to the Bureau of Labor Statistics, the demand for technical writers is expected to grow by 10% by 2024.
 It is faster than the average of all occupations in the world.
 Content writing is a billion-dollar industry online.
-There is a colossal demand of writers today.
+There is a colossal demand for writers today.

 5. What are the highest paying writing jobs?